Mate choice: Mate choice in humans

 In humans, males and females differ in their strategies to acquire mates.
 Females exhibit more mate choice selectivity than males.
 According to Bateman's principle, human females display less variance in their Lifespan Reproductive Success, due to their high obligatory parental investment.
-Human female sexual selection is indicated by sexually dimorphism, especially in traits that serve little other evolutionary purpose, such as the presence in men of beards, overall lower voice pitch, and average greater height.
+Human female sexual selection is indicated by sexual dimorphism, especially in traits that serve little other evolutionary purpose, such as the presence in men of beards, overall lower voice pitch, and average greater height.
 Women have reported a preference for men with beards and lower voices.
 The traits most salient to female human mate choice are parental investment, resource provision and the provision of good genes to offspring.
 Women as well as men may seek short-term mating partners.
 This could gain them resources; provide genetic benefit, as through the sexy son hypothesis; facilitate a desired break-up; and allow them to assess a mate's suitability as a long-term partner.
 Women prefer long-term partners over short-term mates, as they have a larger investment in a child through pregnancy and lactation.
 Factors in female mate choice include the woman's own perceived attractiveness, the woman's personal resources, mate copying and parasite stress.
 Romantic love is the mechanism through which long-term mate choice occurs in human females.